-- include the agreed evidence as specified in the grant agreement - show the total partner cash and in-kind contributions provided to date - identify the total eligible expenditure incurred for the project - include a declaration that the grant money was spent in accordance with the grant agreement and to report on any underspends of the grant money - be submitted by the report due date.
+include the agreed evidence as specified in the grant agreement

+- provide the total partner cash and in-kind contributions in the final reporting period - provide the total eligible expenditure incurred for the final reporting period - include a declaration that the grant money was spent in accordance with the grant agreement and to report on any underspends of the grant money - be submitted by the report due date and include the independent audit (see 12.3).

-12.2.3 Post-project report
+12.2.3.
+Post-project report